jochu/vagrant-heroku-base/README.md

   config.vm.box_url = "https://github.com/downloads/jochu/vagrant-heroku-min/heroku-min.box"
 ```

-It is recommended you [package your box][packaging] after you've install the necessary
+It is recommended you [package your own box][packaging] after you've install the necessary
 dependencies for your application.

 Motivation